 You can demonstrate compliance with privacy laws by recording all communications, reviews, and approvals that are part of your SRR process.
 Maintain complete audit trails of all the requests you receive and actions you take so that when an auditor asks, you have them at the ready.

-WireWheel’s consumer-facing portal gives you the capability to receive Subject Rights Requests, whether requesters are known customers or unknown individuals.
-Our data privacy management platform helps you assign tasks, query data stores, and identify specific consumer data to respond to SRRs.
+WireWheel’s consumer-facing DSAR portal gives you the capability to receive Subject Rights Requests, whether requesters are known customers or unknown individuals.
+Our data privacy management platform helps you assign tasks, query data stores, and identify specific consumer data to respond to SRRs and stay within DSAR compliance.

-Most importantly, WireWheel solves the twin challenges of verification and authentication.
+Most importantly, WireWheel solves the twin challenges of verification and authentication in the DSAR process.
 As a third-party provider, WireWheel helps you verify that an email, driver’s license, or other asset a consumer provides as proof of identity is legitimate as well as authenticate that it’s connected to a specific individual.
 An additional option for an electronic sworn affidavit allows a user to certify their identity, giving you a legal document to support your SRR activity.
 Our encrypted environment secures the data and we never use data for any purpose other than verification and authentication of your company’s SRRs.

 We’d love to show you how WireWheel enables Subject Rights Requests.
-Get in touch for a personalized demonstration.
+Get in touch for a personalized demonstration of our DSAR software.